Taumoana (Five Finger Peninsula) Marine Reserve: Geography and ecology

 The reserve is one of the only protected wave-exposed rocky reef habitats in Fiordland, and is more representative of the outer fiords and coastline than Fiordland's other marine reserves.
-It may contain significant populations of paua.
+It may contain significant populations of pāua.

 The surrounding hillsides create a layer of freshwater above the seawater.

 Ocean swells come into the inlet from the southwest to Parrot and Pigeon Islands and the eastern side of the Five Eyes Peninsula.
 There are shallow and estuary habitats around the peninsula, Cormorant Cove and Facile Harbour.
 The marine reserve has lots of direct sunlight due to low-lying hillsides.

 History

 The Māori name Hāwea is after the ancient iwi of Kāti Hāwea.

 Early New Zealand conversationist Richard Henry recognised the number of flightless native birds was decreasing after the introduction of predators.
-In the late 19th century he spent ten years based alone on Pigeon Island, within the current reserve, transporting kakapo and kiwi to pest-free areas around Fiordland.
+In the late 19th century he spent ten years based alone on Pigeon Island, within the current reserve, transporting kākāpō and kiwi to pest-free areas around Fiordland.
 His home is protected as a site of national significance.

 The reserve was part of a conservation strategy the Fiordland Marine Guardians launched in 2002 and presented to the Ministry for the Environment Marian Hobbs and Minister of Fisheries Pete Hodgson in 2003.
 It was officially established on 21 April 2005.

 The Ministry of Primary Industries, Fiordland Marine Guardians and other agencies are involved in protecting the marine reserve and stopping the spread of invasive seaweed.

 The New Zealand Air Force conducted aerial surveillance patrols for illegal commercial fishing in 2021.